A Misty Morning

-This was the outlook on Monday morning this week, grey, cold, damp mist rolling in off the sea, with the sound of the foghorn in the distance – not the usual late spring sunshine that we had been getting so used to.
-We went out for a walk, but with our jackets back on as it was cold and wet, no inspiration from the sea views today!
+This was the outlook on Monday morning this week, grey, cold, damp mist rolling in off the sea.
+In the distance you could hear the sound of the foghorn.
+Where was the late spring sunshine?
+We went out for a walk, but with our jackets back on as it was cold and wet.
+There was no inspiration from the sea views today!
 Or so I thought.
-By mid-morning, however, everything had changed, the mist had blown away to reveal the blue skies and sunshine that had been there all along, just hidden by the low cloud.
+By mid-morning, however, everything had changed.
+The mist had blown away to reveal the blue skies and sunshine that had been there all along – hidden by the low cloud.

 This reminded me of an old hymn –